Demonstration of Exponential Quantum Speedup with Constant-Depth Compiled Circuits for Simon's Problem: Results with the help of Q-CTRL

 The Q-CTRL results are device-dependent: on Boston they remain usable over a broad range of problem sizes, whereas on Miami they degrade performance in most cases.
 For Miami, the Q-CTRL results yield meaningful estimates only for $w = 1$ and $w = 2$; we therefore restrict the remaining Q-CTRL analysis to Boston.

 \Cref{fig:main_nmax_qctrl,fig:main_full_qctrl,fig:R2-AIC-qctrl} are the Boston analogues of \cref{fig:main-plot-nmax,fig:main-plot-original,fig:R2-AIC} with Q-CTRL data added.
 The NTS plots show that Q-CTRL changes both the prefactors and the fitted trends.
-In particular, the absolute NTS values are not uniformly improved relative to the baseline, so these data should be viewed as a supplementary robustness comparison rather than as an improvement over the compiler-restricted results. \Cref{fig:R2-AIC-qctrl} further shows that the Q-CTRL data are consistent with the same polylog-favored trend across the plotted $w$ range above $w_c$.
+In particular, the absolute NTS values are not uniformly improved relative to the baseline, so these data should be viewed as a supplementary robustness comparison rather than as an improvement over the compiler-restricted results. \Cref{fig:R2-AIC-qctrl} further shows that, on Boston, the Q-CTRL data are broadly consistent with the conclusion that the polylog model is competitive or favored over much of the plotted range, although the AIC separations are smaller in some regimes.
+We therefore treat the Q-CTRL results as a robustness comparison rather than as an independent compiler-restricted speedup claim.

 \Cref{fig:grid-plot-qctrl} provides the $\NTS_Q$ data, along with the polylog and poly model fits, for Hamming weights $w\in[1,15]$ on Boston with and without Q-CTRL.
 The maximum problem size used in the fit for each $w$ is shown in \cref{fig:summary-range-qctrl}.